 Anyway, I got to bring her home on Wednesday and as of today you almost couldn't tell that she had been sick.
 The swelling is almost completely gone and this morning she wanted to show me how fast she could run (even if she was still a little wobbly).
-The treatment is no picnic; a month of antibiotics, but at least she's home and getting better every day.
+The treatment is no picnic; a month of antibiotics

 So that brings me to the here and now.
 As those of you who have been following me for a while know, I have this tendency to look for ways to learn from everything that happens to me whether it's good or bad.
 As painful and emotionally draining as this process was, it did help me to see a few things about myself.